 What Is Air France-KLM Flying Blue Ultimate Status?

 There can be lots of value to having airline elite status, though it goes without saying that not all elite status levels are created equal.
-In this post I wanted to take a closer look at Air France-KLM’s Flying Blue Ultimate elite status.
+In this post, I want to take a closer look at Air France-KLM’s Flying Blue Ultimate elite status.

-I’ve written about Flying Blue elite status — particularly Platinum and Gold status — and in this post wanted to focus on the highest tier.
-While this is a published elite tier, it’s very exclusive, and the requirements are way beyond what you’d otherwise need for status.
+I’ve written about Flying Blue elite status — particularly Platinum and Gold status — and in this post, will focus on the highest tier.
+While this is a published elite tier, it’s very exclusive, and the requirements are way beyond what you’d otherwise need for status (this is separate from Hippocampe and Club 2000, which aren’t published elite tiers).

 Each of the “big three” airline groups in Europe has such a status — Lufthansa Miles & More has HON Circle status, while British Airways Executive Club has Gold Guest List status.